pypy/pypy/pypy/doc/stm.rst

 * from time to time between the execution of two bytecodes;
 * across an external system call.

-Transaction breaks *never* occur in ``thread.atomic`` mode.
+In ``thread.atomic`` mode, transaction breaks *never* occur.

-Additionally, every transaction can further be in one of two modes: either "normal" or "inevitable".
-To simplify, a transaction starts in "normal" mode, but switches to "inevitable" as soon as it performs input/output.
+Additionally, every transaction can further be in one of two running
+modes: either "normal" or "inevitable".
+To simplify, a transaction starts in "normal" mode, but switches to "inevitable" as soon as it performs input/output (more precisely, just before).
 If we have an inevitable transaction, all other transactions are paused; this effect is similar to the GIL.

 In the absence of ``thread.atomic``, inevitable transactions only have a small effect.
-Indeed, as soon as the current bytecode finishes, the interpreter notices that the transaction is inevitable and immediately introduces a transaction break in order to switch back to a normal-mode transaction.
+The transaction is stopped, and the next one restarted, around any long-running I/O.  Inevitable transactions still occur; e.g. for technical reasons the transaction immediately following I/O is inevitable.
+However, as soon as the current bytecode finishes, the interpreter notices that the transaction is inevitable and immediately introduces yet another transaction break.
+This switches us back to a normal-mode transaction.
 It means that inevitable transactions only run for a small fraction of the time.

-With ``thread.atomic`` however you have to be a bit careful, because the next transaction break will only occur after the end of the outermost ``with thread.atomic``.
+With ``thread.atomic`` however you have to be a bit careful, because I/O will not introduce transaction breaks; instead, it makes the transaction inevitable.
+Moreover the next transaction break will only occur after the end of the outermost ``with thread.atomic``.
 Basically, you should organize your code in such a way that for any ``thread.atomic`` block that runs for a noticable time, any I/O is done near the end of it, not when there is still a lot of CPU (or I/O) time ahead.

 In particular, this means that you should ideally avoid blocking I/O operations in ``thread.atomic`` blocks.
 They work, but because the transaction is turned inevitable *before* the I/O is performed, they will prevent any parallel work at all.
-(This may look like ``thread.atomic`` blocks reverse the usual effects of the GIL: if the block is computation-intensive it will nicely be parallelized, but doing any long I/O prevents any parallel work.)
+(This looks a bit like the opposite of the usual effects of the GIL: if the block is computation-intensive it will nicely be parallelized, but if it does any long I/O then it prevents any parallel work.)

 Implementation